openstack-archive/fuel-library/deployment/puppet/mongodb/README.md

 This setting can be used to override the default MongoDB user group to be used for related files in the file system.
 If not specified, the module will use the default for your OS distro.

+#####`ipv6`
+This setting is used to configure MongoDB to turn on ipv6 support.
+If not specified and ipv6 address is passed to MongoDB bind_ip it will just fail.

 #####`bind_ip`
 This setting can be used to configure MonogDB process to bind to and listen